-AUDITABLE AREA PROPOSED TIMING 1 JASP 2 PLAN DAYS Commentary on Coverage Fleet Management Q2 10 To provide assurance with regards the systems and controls in place for managir the force fleet of vehicles.
-Collaboration Collaboration Q3 & Q4 10 Resources have been allocated across each OPCC / Force in order to provide assurance with regards the systems and controls in place to deliver specific elements of regional collaboration.
+AUDITABLE AREA PROPOSED TIMING 1 JASP 2 PLAN DAYS Commentary on Coverage Collaboration Collaboration Collaboration Q3 & Q4 Nov 2018 & Feb 2019 10 Resources have been allocated across each OPCC / Force in order to provide assurance with regards the systems and controls in place to deliver specific elements of regional collaboration.
 The intention would be to carry out audit reviews across the region.
 Consideration will be given to assessing whether the area of collaboration is delivering against its original objectives and what arrangements are in place, from an OPCC / Force perspective, for monitoring and managing the service.
 Other Audit Management Ongoing 14 This includes audit planning, production of progress and annual reports, and attendance at progress and JASP meetings.
-Follow Up of Recommendations 6 To provide assurance that management have implemented audit recommendations.
-Contingency 12 Time set aside for ad hoc requests.
+Follow-up of Limited Assurance Report Q2 3 Audit will follow-up the recommendations made in recent limited assurance reports where there is no specific audit of the area in the plan.
+Contingency 7 To allow for additional / unforeseen audits to be carried out in agreement with the JASP and management.
 TOTAL 140